physbuzz/mathandcode.com/_posts/2024-02-17-navierstokeslagrangian.md

 $$\sum_{n=0}^\infty \int d^d b b^{\alpha_1}\cdots b^{\alpha_n} T_{\alpha_1\cdots\alpha_n} W_{gauss}(r^\kappa_{,\nu}b^\nu)$$

 which can be evaluated exactly using Wick's theorem / Isserlis' theorem.
 This isn't just writing horrible expressions for the sake of it, you do integrals like this all the time in quantum field theory!
 We evaluated the $O(1)$ integral.
 But other integrals would give us corrections which are of order $h^2$.
 This might be a fun side project: start with an SPH system and simulate it, and then carefully consider whether your system is reproducing the results of the Navier-Stokes equations, or if it's describing a different continuum theory which includes some term $O(h^2)$.

+# Corrections

+Correction 02/26/2024: fixed some stray $\mu$'s where they shouldn't be.